81CuongVn/musicbox/README.md

-# Simple Discord Music Bot
+# MusicBox - A Simple Discord Music Bot

 ## Key Features:
 * Ability to play songs from youtube urls or search keywords